 Because of our vast Java experience and knowledge, we've been fortunate enough to author a number of best-selling Java books and speak at a number of world-renown industry Java trade shows like JavaOne, Java University, NoFluffJustStuff, the JavaSymposium and others.

-If you're looking THE BEST Java training out there, delivered by well-regarded industry experts, you won't find a more qualified or credentialed group of instructors than the DevelopIntelligence team
+If you're looking THE BEST instructor-led Java courses out there, delivered by well-regarded industry experts, you won't find a more qualified or credentialed group of instructors than the DevelopIntelligence team